MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 If an address response arrives before the corresponding SVCB response, the client MAY initiate a connection as if the SVCB query returned NODATA, but MUST NOT transmit any information that could be altered by the SVCB response until it arrives.
+For example, future SvcParamKeys could be defined that alter the TLS ClientHello.

+Clients
-For example, a TLS ClientHello can be altered by the "ech" value of a SVCB response ({{svcparamkeys-ech}}).
-Clients implementing this optimization SHOULD wait for 50 milliseconds before starting optimistic pre-connection, as per the guidance in
+implementing this optimization SHOULD wait for 50 milliseconds before starting optimistic pre-connection, as per the guidance in
 {{HappyEyeballsV2}}.